maros/Zway-SecurityZone/README.md

 Specifies a timeout for the alarm state after the last sensor was untripped.
 Timeout is specified in seconds.

+## singleZone

+If this option is enabled, only one security zone of same type may be in the state alarm, timeout or delayed alarm.

+Enable this option if you have multiple security zones with different delay alarm settings.

 ## type

 Specifies the type of alarm (intrusion, flood, ... or other)